kootenpv/just/README.md

 ### TODO

+- csv should probably use the smart builtin csv Sniffer

 - Implement a way to handle paths, e.g.:

     just.read("base", "path", "myfile.txt")

 - Or implement a way to set a base bath for a project globally

+- Add streaming reader/writers, `just.iread` and `just.iwrite`

-- Add optional backends like urllib, requests, bs4, lxml
+- Add optional backends like urllib, requests, bs4, lxml, pandas

 - Add requests.get/post to return "aware" content, e.g. json/txt